Francesco149/protonfit/README.md

 ### Initial repack
 wip, needs `protonfit tricks d3dcompiler_47` . clicking Toys or Play crashes.

+## Horizon: Zero Dawn – Complete Edition #1503
+### Initial repack
+installs, needs `protonfit tricks vcrun2015` and the very latest proton-tkg-git (5.17.r0.gc44db537 or newer), which will be in chaotic aur in a couple hours from this commit

 # credits
 https://github.com/7oxicshadow/proton-standalone-script/blob/master/proton_launch.sh
 which I used as reference